 This option changes the CCD readout frequency and therefore the exposure- or integration time of the CCD detector.
 The longer the integration time, the more light is exposed to the detector during a single scan, so the higher the signal.
 If the integration time is set too long, too much light reaches the detector.
-The result is that, over some wavelength range, the signal exceeds the maximum counts (16383) or in extreme case shows as a straight line at any arbitrary height, even near zero.
+The result is that, over some wavelength range, the signal extends the maximum counts (16383) or in extreme case shows as a straight line at any arbitrary height, even near zero.
 Entering a shorter integration time can usually solve this.
-Try to adjust the integration time, such that the maximum count over the wavelength range is around 14500 counts.
+Try to adjust the integration time, such that the maximum count over the wavelength range is around 90% of the full ADC scale (14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC).
 When at minimum integration the signal is still too high, an attenuator, a neutral density filter or fibers with a smaller diameter may be used.
 When not enough light reaches the spectrometer, likewise a longer integration time should be entered.
-It's also possible to let AvaSoft search for a good integration time by clicking the 'JAC' button, or by using the menu option Setup-Options-Auto Configure Integration time.
+It's also possible to let AvaSoft search for a good integration time by clicking the 'AC' button, or by using the menu option Setup-Options-Auto Configure Integration time.